dhairya0907/devops-setup/README.md

 ## Utility Scripts

-This repository also contains standalone scripts for managing Docker and Git installations.
-These are not required for the main workflow but can be useful for manual system administration.
+This repository also contains standalone scripts for system administration.
+These are not required for the main workflow but can be useful for manual tasks.

 - **To install Docker and Git on any Ubuntu machine:**